Why Did God Give THIS to Me?

 The devil’s goal with a question like this is to take himself out of the limelight in order to make God seem to be the author of all evil.
 He does this to erode your confidence in God’s goodness, and ultimately, your relationship and intimacy with Him.
 If the enemy can influence you to believe your struggles mean that God isn’t good, He’s mad at you or He unfairly selected you to suffer, then you’ll naturally hold yourself at a distance from the Father.

 The truth about your struggle is that God didn’t set it in motion; He’s upset about it, too.
 It’s definitely not what He wants for you, but is a result of something gone wrong.

 The world we see today is not what God intended, but the results of a reckless driver named Satan and a visual impairment called sin.

-As I illustrate in my book, Activating the Power of God’s Word, if you pass by a junk yard filled with wrecked vehicles, you’d never ask, “Why did the manufacturer create the vehicle in that condition?”
+Follow me here.
+If you pass by a junk yard filled with wrecked vehicles, you’d never ask, “Why did the manufacturer create the vehicle in that condition?”
 No, it’s obvious something happened that put the vehicle in that state.